-Late enrollment: Health insurance may be picked up at a later date, but coverage would be limited to the Standard Plan.
+Late enrollment: Health insurance may be picked up at a later date, but options for coverage may be limited.
 There would be a 180-day waiting period on pre-existing conditions.
 Coverage would be effective on the first of the month following receipt of the health application.